International Conference on Asset Management, Facilities and Maintenance concludes with recommendations

 Workshops and training programs

-The conference confirms its position as a specialized professional and intellectual platform to discuss strategic issues related to asset management, facilities and maintenance, and foresee the future of this vital sector in light of the rapid transformations the world is witnessing, especially in the areas of digital transformation, artificial intelligence, digital twinning, sustainability, and raising the efficiency of institutional performance.
+The conference confirms its position as a specialized professional and intellectual platform for discussing strategic issues related to asset management, facilities and maintenance, and foreseeing the future of this vital sector in light of the rapid transformations the world is witnessing, especially in the areas of digital transformation, artificial intelligence, digital twinning, sustainability, and raising the efficiency of institutional performance.

 85 speakers and experts from 25 countries